Export Finance Australia aims to play an impactful role in financing Australian exports and interests, including overseas infrastructure development.

-As the Australian Government’s export credit agency, Export Finance Australia assists clients by providing financial services in circumstances where they have been unable to source adequate finance from the private sector.
+As the Australian Government’s export credit agency, Export Finance Australia assists customers by providing financial services in circumstances where they have been unable to source adequate finance from the private sector.

 Export Finance Australia’s corporate values include a commitment to uphold best-practice environmental and social standards.